 Without the right weekly or monthly learner driver insurance, not only do you risk having your car seized but you could face fines and see points added to your licence.
 This can have a big, negative impact on your premiums when buying annual insurance after you’ve passed.

-Having the right insurance is not only the law, but it gives learners that little bit extra reassurance when practicing on the road.
+Having the right insurance is not only the law, but it gives learners that little bit of extra reassurance when practising on the road.

 Get fully comprehensive cover on our standard short term policies - plus it won't affect your no claims discount